-Just as the Test Path, the track allows you to examine the condition of the suspension, the breaking mechanism and the steering mechanism.
+Just as the Test Path, the track allows you to examine the condition of the suspension, the breaking and the steering mechanisms.
 It takes some time, but it allows you to take a ride in your car and is often required as the final stage of renovation.

 Garage level 2 required.
-It's for your own cars and for those which you don't have enough room in the garage.
+It's for your own cars and for those, for which you don't have enough room in the garage.
 To get to the parking, use the blue door next to the tire changer.

 Garage level 2 required.
-The dismantled parts don't necessarily have to go to junkyard.
+The dismantled parts don't necessarily have to go to the junkyard.
 When you get some experience, you will be able to repair and mount some of them in your cars, instead of buying new parts.
-You can also buy here elements that you've acquired accidentally - you never know what'll come in handy.
+Here, you can also buy elements that you've acquired accidentally - you never know what'll come in handy.

 Garage level 3 required.
 This thing allows you to remove or insert an engine into a car.
 When you take an engine out, you can mount it on the engine stand.
 To do that, place the crane near the chosen car, and choose "Pull out" from the context menu.
 In some cars - not all - you will have to remove the gearbox first.
 If the gearbox is small enough it won't have to be removed, which will also let you leave the drive axels in their place.
 After removing it, the engine as a whole is moved to your inventory.
 You can sell it, use it in another car, or transfer to the Engine Stand.